Also Known As

 Description

 Although ear mites are usually not a problem for horses, occasionally a species of mange mite, Psoroptes equi, may target the ears of the horse.
-The coarse hair on the inside of the ears forms a barrier and keeps most insects and other foreign objects from entering.
-When mites are present, the horse may shake or tilt the head or rub the affected ear against an object.
+Although the coarse hair on the inside of a horse's ears forms a barrier and keeps most insects and other foreign objects from entering, occasionally mites are present causing the horse to shake or tilt his head or rub the affected ear against an object.

 Symptoms